Peter Occil

 2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).

-4. The 2D and 3D layers may contain transparent parts.
+4. The 2D and 3D layers may contain transparent pixels.

 5. One of the 2D layers can undergo a 2D affine transformation.

 6. Separate from layers, 2D sprites can be displayed.
 No more than 128 sprites may be displayed at a time.
-Each sprite may be tile-based or bitmap-based and must have a width and height of no more than 64 pixels each.
-Sprites may contain transparent parts.
+Each sprite may be tile-based or bitmap-based and has dimensions of up to 64 × 64 pixels.
+Sprites may contain transparent pixels.

 General: